-- i.
-Yet there were some who said, We have seen Arnold Bros (est. 1905)'s new Signs in the Store, and we are Troubled for we Understand them not. - ii.
-For this is the Season that should be Christmas Fayre, and yet the Signs are not the Signs of Christmas Fayre; - iii.
-Nor are they January Sales, or Back to School Week, or Spring Into Spring Fashions, or Summer Bar-gains, or other iv.
+- I. Yet there were some who said, We have seen Arnold Bros (est. 1905)'s new Signs in the Store, and we are Troubled for we Understand them not. - II.
+For this is the Season that should be Christmas Fayre, and yet the Signs are not the Signs of Christmas Fayre; - III.
+Nor are they January Sales, or Back to School Week, or Spring Into Spring Fashions, or Summer Bargains, or other Signs we know in their Season; - IV.
 For the Signs say Clearance Sale.
 We are sorely Troubled.